 Are These Oils-Energy Stocks a Great Value Stocks Right Now?

-One company to watch right now is Renewable Energy Group (REGI).
-REGI is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-REGI has a P/S ratio of 0.8.
-This compares to its industry's average P/S of 1.13.
+Gazprom Neft (GZPFY) is a stock many investors are watching right now.
+GZPFY is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.

+We should also highlight that GZPFY has a P/B ratio of 0.99.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+This company's current P/B looks solid when compared to its industry's average P/B of 1.18.
+GZPFY's P/B has been as high as 1.02 and as low as 0.63, with a median of 0.84, over the past year.

-Finally, investors should note that REGI has a P/CF ratio of 8.93.
+Finally, investors will want to recognize that GZPFY has a P/CF ratio of 3.81.
 This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 19.43.
-Over the past year, REGI's P/CF has been as high as 28.60 and as low as 8.33, with a median of 13.38.
+GZPFY's current P/CF looks attractive when compared to its industry's average P/CF of 7.59.
+Within the past 12 months, GZPFY's P/CF has been as high as 5.25 and as low as 3.37, with a median of 3.83.

-REX American Resources (REX) may be another strong Biofuels stock to add to your shortlist.
-REX is a # 1 (Strong Buy) stock with a Value grade of A.
+If you're looking for another solid Oil and Gas - Integrated - International value stock, take a look at PetroChina (PTR).
+PTR is a # 2 (Buy) stock with a Value score of A.

+PetroChina is currently trading with a Forward P/E ratio of 6.31 while its PEG ratio sits at 0.12.
+Both of the company's metrics compare favorably to its industry's average P/E of 8.90 and average PEG ratio of 0.65.

-These are just a handful of the figures considered in Renewable Energy Group and REX American Resources's great Value grade.
-Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that REGI and REX is an impressive value stock right now.
+These are only a few of the key metrics included in Gazprom Neft and PetroChina strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, GZPFY and PTR look like an impressive value stock at the moment.

 Click to get this free report